 Diligent oversight ensures a competitive market

 The California ISO operates under the terms and conditions of its FERC-approved tariff, which is modified, amended, supplemented or restated as needed.
+Each section or appendix of the tariff is maintained and updated independently according to effective dates of the FERC accepted tariff amendments.
 If a provision of an existing ISO contract, business practice manual or operating procedure conflicts with it, the tariff will prevail to the extent of the inconsistency.